 Use the northeast park entrance between Tower Junction and Cook City, Montana.
 Lamar Road is used by buses to ferry kids back and forth from school, and for this reason it’s the only road in the park kept open all year.
 If you can stand the cold, winter is a great time to see wolves in Yellowstone.
 There’s less natural cover, fewer crowds, and the dark wolves stand out against the snow.

 For the best chance of wolf spotting prepare to get up early.
 These wolves are most active at dawn and dusk.
 Before starting off, check in with the rangers.
 They can suggest the days’ best the locations, perhaps a recent kill or a denning area.

 Don’t forget to listen for their nighttime howls floating across the valleys – an unforgettable sound.

 Sometimes Called: Grey wolves in North America are called by different names, some reflect sub-species or regional colloquialisms, they include: Timber wolf, great plains wolf, great lakes wolf, buffalo wolf, Rocky Mountain wolf and more.
 The wolves extirpated in 1926 were Northern Rocky Mountain wolves (Canis lupus irremotus).
 The grey wolf subspecies re-introduced are the smaller Mackenzie Valley wolves (Canis lupus occidentalis)

-By the Numbers: The U.S. Fish and Wildlife Service puts the total wolf population in the U.S including Alaska at about 13,000, many conservation and wolf study organizations put the figure closer to 10,000 and anecdotal evidence puts that number considerably lower.
+Grey Wolf Wild Population in the United States: The U.S. Fish and Wildlife Service puts the total wolf population in the U.S including Alaska at about 13,000, many conservation and wolf study organizations put the figure closer to 10,000 and anecdotal evidence puts that number considerably lower.
 Although protected in most U.S. states under the Endangered Species Act, they are hunted, legally and / or illegally, in their entire range including much of Canada (the Canadian population figures are higher.)

 IUCN Red List: Least Concern